MicrosoftDocs/azure-aks-docs/articles/aks/integrations.md

 ## Open-source and third-party integrations

 There are many open-source and third-party integrations you can install on your AKS cluster.
 The [AKS support policy][aks-support-policy] doesn't cover self-managed installations of the following projects.
-Managed experiences where available for these projects (for example in the case of Prometheus, Grafana, and Istio below) are noted in the 'More Details' column.
+Some of these projects have managed experiences built on top of them (for example in the case of Prometheus, Grafana, and Istio).
+These managed experiences are noted in the 'More Details' column.

 [!INCLUDE [open source disclaimer](./includes/open-source-disclaimer.md)]